-Written Homework Requirements:
+Homework Requirements:

 - 1) It must be turned in at the beginning of the class period.
 Late homework will not be accepted.
 Late is defined to be: anything turned in after the start of the class period. - 2) Homework must be written in pencil on white 8.5 x 11 inch paper.
 It must be neat and legible.
-We will be the judge as to what is neat.
-Just because you can read it doesn't mean that I can interpret it. - 4) If you have more than one page to turn in, the pages must be stapled together.
+I will be the judge as to what is neat.
+Just because you can read it doesn't mean that I can interpret it. - 3) If you have more than one page to turn in, the pages must be stapled together.
 Multiple pages that are not stapled or held together by a paperclip, folded corner, spit, gum, etc. will not be accepted and be recorded with a grade of zero.
-You must staple multiple pages together. - 5) Homework must be presented in an orderly manner with the problem running in a single column down the page - 6) ALL WORK must be shown in order to receive credit for each problem. - 7) All final answers must be circled to receive credit.
+You must staple multiple pages together. - 4) Homework must be presented in an orderly manner with the problem running in a single column down the page. - 5) ALL WORK must be shown in order to receive credit for each problem. - 6) All final answers must be circled to receive credit.
 Any algebraic answer not circled or "boxed" in will not be graded.
-Pictures/graphs do not need to be circled or boxed. - 8) If you have an assignment where you have to graph something, the ENTIRE ASSIGNEMENT must be on graph paper. - 9) All assignments must be done in pencil. - Notebook: You will be required to keep all class materials (notes, handouts, homework, quizzes, and exams) organized in a notebook (3-ring binder).
+Pictures/graphs do not need to be circled or boxed. - 7) All assignments must be done in pencil.

+No work will be graded that has been done on the given assignment sheet.
+The given assignment sheet is a cover sheet for your assignment.
+Graded work must be done on your own paper with all work and steps shown. - Notebook: You will be required to keep all class materials (notes, handouts, homework, quizzes, exams, etc.) organized in a notebook (3-ring binder).
 These materials are subject to be turned in for grading at any time.
 Please make certain all materials accompany you to each class meeting.
-The notebook will have 4 dividers labeled the following: Notes, Homework, Quizzes, and Exams.
+The notebook will have 4 dividers labeled the following: Notes, Homework, Quizzes & Labs, and Reviews & Exams.
 You will keep the corresponding material under the matching divider. - Quizzes: Short, in-class quizzes that will be given regularly will have problems selected from, or closely related to, your homework.
 Most, if not all, quizzes will be pop-quizzes so you will need to be prepared every class period.
 Students arriving late may be denied the chance to take a quiz, if there is one that day.
 Quizzes must be taken in pencil. - Exams: Exams must be taken in pencil.
-The tentative exam dates are below on the Tentative Couse Calendar.
-There will be a total of 7 exams in this course.
-No notes/homework/textbooks will be allowed on ANY exam.
-All exams are expected to be completed in the allotted class time, no exceptions. - Final: The comprehensive final will be given on Monday, December 10th from 8:00 10:00 as directed by the official South Plains College Schedule.
-No make-up final will be given.
-The final will cover all material covered including the review material and chapters 2, 3, 4, 5, 6, and 7.
-All students are required to take the final exam.
-If a student does not take the final exam, they will fail the class, regardless of their average at the time.
+Student my not leave the examination room for any reason without turning in their exam for grading.
+The tentative exam dates are as follows: